SCP-CN-Tech/Interwiki/README.md

   community.
 - **`COMMUNITY:`** The community that the current page belongs to.
 Can be either `scp` or `wl`.
-If your site hosts pages from only one community, just add it; if your site hosts pages from either community, you may wish to use ListPages to detect which one the current page belongs to (see below).
+If your site hosts pages from only one community, just add it; if your site hosts pages from both communities, you may wish to use ListPages to detect which one the current page belongs to (see below).

 <details>